Phasor/eth-og-client/README.md

 The project will mint an NFT with the date you first interacted with Ethereum Rinkeby test net with the connected wallet address via Metamask.
 Off-chain art and metadata are hosted on IPFS.

+A deployed version of the front end can be found [here](https://fervent-carson-b164f3.netlify.app)

+You will need some Rinkeby ETH to interact with this dapp.
+[Rinkeby Faucet](https://faucets.chain.link/rinkeby)

 A screencast of the dApp is available at: [URL]

 ## Directory Structure